wandersoncferreira/helm-spotify-plus/README.md

 # More features

-As there are no downsides for adding quick DBUS control over Spotify from Emacs, there are some small commands such as *helm-spotify-plus-pause, helm-spotify-plus-play, helm-spotify-plus-next* available from M-x.
+As there are no downsides for adding quick DBUS control over Spotify from Emacs, we added some small commands such as *helm-spotify-plus-pause, helm-spotify-plus-play, helm-spotify-plus-next* available from M-x.

 # Some already fixed bugs